 TEN THINGS ABOUT SUSPENSION SHIMS, SHIM STACKS & CLICKERS

 (1) Education.
 Shims are found in both forks and shocks, and they are your suspension guru’s main component for customizing suspension settings.
-Shims are thin, round pieces of Sandvic steel that come in a variety of sizes and are used to restrict oil flow through the pistons in your suspension.
+Shims are thin, round pieces of Sandvic steel that come in a variety of diameters and thicknesses and are used to restrict oil flow through the pistons in your suspension.

 (2) Basics.
-Standard motorcycle suspension utilizes springs to hold the rider in place.
+Standard motorcycle suspension utilizes springs to hold the fork and shock up in its stroke in place.
 The correct spring rate (or air pressure on WP forks) is determined by the combined weight of motorcycle and rider.
 Then, the suspension uses oil and shims to control its damping characteristics—stiff for fast riders who hit bumps and jumps harder, or soft for slow riders who aren’t putting as much stress on the suspension and are looking for a plusher or more compliant ride.

 (3) Sizing.
 The outer-dimension (OD) measurement for shims ranges all the way from 8mm to 45mm, and the thickness range is from 0.05mm to 0.3mm.
 Shims that are smaller and/or thicker make the suspension stiffer.
 The smaller shims have less leverage to bend, which requires more force, and thicker shims are simply not as flexible.
 The opposite is true for bigger and thinner shims.